hoomano/mojodex/docs/technical-architecture/llm-features/mpt.md

 This document introduces the Mojodex Prompt Template (`.mpt`) file format, a new standard designed to streamline and enhance the process of generating inputs for large language models (LLMs) within our development workflows.
 The `.mpt` format is a composition of jinja2 templating, HTML-like custom tagging for document formatting, and unstructured pseudo-code, enabling a flexible, powerful approach to crafting LLM prompts.

+## Key Principles

+1. Prompting is coding: jinja2 templating and pseudo-code for dynamic, complex prompts.
+2. Divide and conquer: unified prompting library for easy multi-LLM architecture strategy.
+3. Token poor: reduce the token size of the prompt to optimize the LLM input.

 ## Motivation

 As our reliance on LLMs increases, the complexity and variety of prompts we need to generate have grown.
 Traditional methods of prompt creation often involve a cumbersome, error-prone process of manually editing and formatting text, lacking standardization and efficiency.
 The `.mpt` format aims to address these challenges by providing: